Measuring economic outlook in the news: Results

-where $y_t$ denotes year-on-year GDP growth in quarter~$t$, $x_t^{(m)}$ is the value of a monthly indicator in month~$m$ of quarter~$t$, and $\varepsilon_t$ is a zero-mean error term.
+where $y_t$ denotes the year-on-year GDP growth in quarter~$t$, $x_t^{(m)}$ is the average of the indicator values from the first~$m$~months of quarter~$t$, and $\varepsilon_t$ is a zero-mean error term.
+We compare our indicator against a range of established monthly indicators.
+These include widely used survey-based measures: the manufacturing and services Purchasing Managers’ Indices (PMIs) for Switzerland, the KOF Business Situation Indicator, and the SECO Consumer Sentiment Index.

-We compare NEOS with several widely used monthly survey-based indicators: the manufacturing and service Purchasing Managers’ Index (PMI) for Switzerland, the KOF Business Situation Indicator, and the SECO Consumer Sentiment Index.
-Finally, we also consider a lexicon-based indicator constructed from the same news articles as NEOS.
-The lexicon-based indicator serves as a natural benchmark to compare against NEOS since it is based on exactly the same underlying data as NEOS but computed using a simpler approach (see Appendix~\ref{sec:lexicon} for details).
+In addition, we evaluate NEOS against two alternative text-based indicators derived from the same underlying news data.
+Both alternative indicators use a lexicon/dictionary-based approach.
+The first is the well-established Economic Policy Uncertainty (EPU) index proposed by \citet{baker:bloom:davies:2016}.
+The second follows the methodology of \citet{barbaglia:2025} and relies on a German translation of their sophisticated lexicon.
+Both of these text-based indicators serve as a natural benchmark: they rely on exactly the same underlying news data but employ a more straightforward counting approach (see Appendix~\ref{sec:lexicon} for details).

-All indicators are released at the end of each month or shortly thereafter.
-To reflect the information available to a policymaker towards the end of quarter~$t$, we use as $x_t^{(m)}$ the value for the second month ($m=2$) of the quarter of NEOS or one of the competing indicators.
-In other words, forecasts for $y_{t+h}$ are based on GDP data up to $t-1$ and indicator information up to the second month of quarter~$t$.
+All survey indicators are released at the end of each month or shortly thereafter.
+To mimic the information set available to a policymaker near the end of quarter~$t$, we define $x_t^{(m)}$ as the average of the indicator values from the first two months ($m=2$) of quarter~$t$.
+Thus, forecasts of GDP growth $y_{t+h}$ rely on GDP observations up to quarter $t-1$ and indicator data available through the second month of quarter~$t$.

-In addition, we also consider timelier versions of NEOS that rely on articles published within the first 7, 14, or 21 days of each month (see Section \ref{subsec:compute_neos} for computation).
-As the monthly value of these NEOS versions can be computed before the end of the corresponding month, we can use it for the third month ($m=3$) of quarter~$t$ in the forecasting exercise (in contrast to the other indicators, where we can only use the value for the second month as the value of the third month only becomes available in the ``fourth'' month, which is already the quarter ahead).
-This allows us to evaluate the additional forecast accuracy that can be gained by the possibility of observing NEOS in real time, well before most traditional data releases become available.
+A key advantage of NEOS is that it can be continuously updated as new articles become available.
+To evaluate the benefits of this feature, we construct variants that include articles published in the first 7, 14, or 21 days of the third month of quarter~$t$ (see Section~\ref{subsec:compute_neos} for details).
+These variants incorporate more recent information and can be computed well before the end of the month—substantially earlier than conventional indicators.
+For these timelier variants of NEOS, we therefore set $m=3$, i.e. we use the first two months and additional indicator information available through the third month of quarter~$t$ in the forecasting exercise.
+This allows us to quantify the improvement in the forecast accuracy arising from NEOS's ability to exploit intra-month news flow and provide updates long before most traditional indicators are released.